General & Intensive English courses

 |These classes focus on practising the four skills: reading, writing, speaking and listening.
 We often have longer activities to help you improve your fluency and we use a higher proportion of authentic materials when appropriate.|

-As part of a General English 20 course we'll also give you:
+As part of your Intensive or General English course we'll also give you:

-- (from September to June) a free coursebook included in the price of your course;
+- (From September to June) a free coursebook

-- study room time with a tutor (for two hours every afternoon after classes from Mondays to Thursdays)
+- Study room time with a tutor for two hours every afternoon after classes from Monday to Thursday

-- you can use our huge range of resources or our tutor can help you do your homework, explain English grammar and vocabulary that you find difficult or give you advice about improving your English
+- A huge range of resources or assistance from our tutorto help with your homework, explain English grammar and vocabulary you find difficult or give you advice about improving your English

-- You can also come to our weekly conversation club on Friday afternoons to practise English with other students and teachers
+- Access to our weekly conversation club on Friday afternoons to practise English with other students and teachers

 While General English is a complete course in itself, you can add a number of supplementary courses to a General English course and have lessons in the afternoon as well.
 The following links will take you to pages about the various afternoon supplement courses.

-For more on any of our General English courses contact us today.
+For more on any of our General English courses, please contact us today.